skybert/skybert-net/src/unix/git/atlassian-git-stash.md

 title: Atlassian Stash
 date: 2014-10-07
-category: git
+category: vcs
-tags: atlassian, stash, bash
+tags: atlassian, stash, bash, git, vcs

 ## Listing all clone URLs for a given project
 This is easy using the REST API: